 Vermeil jewelry pieces are made through the process of electroplating and can be done in two ways:

-- Micron plating: This method involves measuring the thickness of the gold layer which is necessary when plating jewelry pieces and watches.
+- Micron plating: This method involves measuring the thickness of the gold layer which is necessary when plating jewelry pieces and watches. (this is what La Kaiser uses for vermeil plating)

 - Flash plating: Here, gold is dipped into the electroplating solution for a short time, and then the gold ends up coating the other metal piece.